 Education Health and Care (plan) – has replaced SEN Statements from September 2014

-A new type of all ability state funded independent school, free from local
+A type of all ability state funded independent school, free from local authority control.

 An artificial opening in the stomach to aid feeding and nutritional support